11143674_927139000691825_3985739024305941788_oThe Fabled Sea of Cortez

 The Spanish conquistadors named this region “Bahia de las Palmas” (Bay of the Palms) for its tranquil waters and lush surroundings.

 Legend has it, the conquistadors buried barrels of gold and gems in the mountains overlooking “Bahia de las Palmas”.
-This is how the sleepy Mexican fishing village of Los Barriles (The Barrels) originally received its name.
+This is how the sleepy Mexican fishing village of Los Barriles (The Barrels) originally received its name, as hopeful adventurers ventured here to search for this treasure.